ABenatti/network_symmetry/README.md

 # Network symmetry

-Fast library written in C for python to calculate network Accessibility and Symmetry.
+Fast library, written in C for python to calculate network Accessibility and Symmetry.
 More information regarding these measurements are described in the papers listed as follows:

 [Travençolo, Bruno Augusto Nassif, and L. da F. Costa.
 "Accessibility in complex networks."
 Physics Letters A 373, no. 1 (2008): 89-95.](https://doi.org/10.1016/j.physleta.2008.10.069)